pipelinelabo/datalaiq-wiki/ingesters/migrate/migrate.md

 ## Ingesting Many Flat Files

-Migrating flat files is the common case when Gravwell first enters an organization that has no log monitoring at all or is transitioning off of a product where there was significant data that needed to be kept but could not be ingested into their current product.
+Migrating flat files is the common case when DatalaiQ first enters an organization that has no log monitoring at all or is transitioning off of a product where there was significant data that needed to be kept but could not be ingested into their current product.
 Common data sources here are Apache access logs, Linux system logs, application logs, and any other application that can drop logs to a file.
 These flat files are typically very numerous and potentially compressed, while the file follower ingester *CAN* hand many of these scenarios, its not optimized to do so.
 Enter the [migrate](https://github.com/gravwell/gravwell/tree/master/ingesters/migrate) tool.

 The migrate tool is designed to allow for defining multiple sources of data and then in a single shot consume from all of them linearly, while keeping track of progress.
 This tool is every useful when migrating extremely large sets of data where it the actual migration process may take hours, days, weeks.
 Migrate uses a configuration file so that it can support some of the more sophisticated configuration options like custom timestamp formats, recursive file scanning, and selective filename matching.
 Migrate can also consume from compressed files, this means that if you have lots of Apache access logs and many of them are compressed using gzip, migrate can consume them without manually decompressing first.
 If you have a few large directories of significant log files, migrate is the appropriate tool.